Leri Kenchadze: Competitive career

 In 2011, Kenchadze teamed up with Elizaveta Makarova.
 The pair trained in Sofia, coached by Hristo Turlakov and Andrei Lutai.
 Makarova/Kenchadze competed at four European Championships and three World Championships.
 They became the first ever pair from Bulgaria to perform a throw triple jump and triple twist successfully at European and World Championships.

 Kenchadze retired from competitive skating after the 2014–15 season.
-He is a head coach at Skøjteklub København in Copenhagen, Denmark.
-He joined the club in August 2015.